sai01c/Neet150/README.md

 - Instead of creating a frequency dictionary and sorting it, see if you can create an array and use index as frequency.
 This will eliminate sorting the frequency.
 Eg: if it is frequency of alphabets, you can create an array with index a, b, c, d until z.
 Eg: Top K frequent elements.
 - Sorted array - always try two pointer approach.
+- For undirected graph, always add both edges s -> e and e -> s to our adjacency list.